stonemjs/docs/src/docs/architecture/blueprint.md

 ```
 :::

 That’s it.
-Setup hooks give you powerful insight into how your system is assembled — without affecting behavior.
+Setup hooks give you powerful insight into how your system is assembled, without affecting behavior.
 Use them to instrument your system early and catch issues before runtime.

 ## Best Practices